-A Washington-based public lecturer and Catholic political activist, Schneck is the Director of the Institute for Policy Research & Catholic Studies at The Catholic University of America.
+A Washington-based public lecturer and Catholic political activist, Schneck recently retired as Director of the Institute for Policy Research & Catholic Studies at The Catholic University of America.
 He is a frequent media source for queries about Catholicism and contemporary public issues, having offered commentary for most national print, radio, television, and online news sources.
-He publishes a twice-monthly blog, Church & State, at U. S. Catholic magazine.
-Announcing: Schneck has just signed on at Religion News Service to write commentary twice per month, beginning in late January.
+He writes regularly for the Catholic and religious media.

 In 2015 President Obama appointed Schneck to the White House Advisory Council for Faith-Based and Neighborhood Partnerships.
 He serves on the governing boards for Sojourners and for Democrats for Life of America.